USTCwangsheng/pySCUBA/README.md

    cmake --build . -j --target install
 ```

-We assume that the dynamic libraries liblapacke.so installed in` ~/.local/lapack/` if you follow the previous steps .However , if lapack installed in other path ,your can to change the line in our CMakeLists.txt to your path:
+We assume that the dynamic libraries `liblapacke.so` installed in` ~/.local/lapack/` if you follow the previous steps.
+However, if lapack installed in other path, your can to change the line in our CMakeLists.txt to your path:
 ```cmake
 # if install lapack in other enviroment ,change the line
 set(PythonLibs_LIBRARIES ${YOURPATH}/liblapacke.so)
 ```
-and make sure the file lapacke.h in `/usr/local/include`
+and make sure the file `lapacke.h`(Under the path `/lapack-3.10.1/LAPACKE/include/`) in `/usr/local/include`.

 Python 3.8 dynamic libraries are also necessary for our project.
 We assume you have created a Python 3.8 environment using Anaconda.
 ```sh